 The purpose of this Graduate Certificate in Integrated Imagery is to introduce Integrated Imagery to the student as a technique for psychological and spiritual growth for themselves and others.
 Each of the three courses of advancing skills in the program is a prerequisite to the next.
 Advanced topics include processing trauma, the use of progressions, an introduction to dealing with spirit attachments, an introduction to working with ego states, and the application of Integrated Imagery as a technique in spiritual mentoring.
 Consequently, emphasis will be placed on the issue of ethics and establishing a transpersonal hypnosis practice.
 By the conclusion of the certificate coursework requirements, students will have experience in conducting a minimum of 30 individual hypnosis sessions.
 These sessions will either be observed or reviewed by the Mentors.

-Through online cohort and mentor interactions, and three required, supervised four-day residential (held virtually until further notice), skills are learned and practiced to de-energize negative patterns and enliven positive experiences and memories.
+Through online cohort and mentor interactions, skills are learned and practiced to de-energize negative patterns and enliven positive experiences and memories.
 The focus is on developing basic intake skills and hypnosis induction techniques, processing and guiding, and closure and integration techniques.
 Primary emphasis is placed on one's psycho-spiritual nature and how the negative and positive aspects affect one's sense of life path or soul's purpose.

 Equally important is the experience of higher states of consciousness to gain insight and to activate the inherent creative Source.
 Another application of Integrated Imagery is to access transpersonal states of consciousness in order to gain additional insights, guidance, and creative impetus to support the process of conscious evolution, spiritual development, and creativity.